matter-labs/zksync-web-era-docs/docs/reference/concepts/hyperscaling.md

 ### Layered Aggregation

 Layered Aggregation combines the benefits of L3s with the benefits of aggregation.
-The L2's VM is replaced by a specialised proof that still permits messaging and aggregation.
-This proof tracks the State Root of the participating rollups, as well as the Transaction Root.
+The L2's VM is replaced by the minimal program required to run L3 with messaging, and this is proven in a specialised proof that allows aggregation.
+This program tracks the State Root of the participating rollups, as well as the Transaction Root.
 The Transaction Root will be imported from and settled inside this specialised proof.
 Compared to the L2's VM this solution is more scalable, and will only need a lightweight consensus mechanism.

 <div  align="center">